day8/re-frame/README.md

 So here's another way of thinking about what's happening with this data flow - another mental model.

 First, imagine that all the events ever dispatched by a certain running  app were stored in a collection.
-When the app stated, the user clicked on button X so the first item in the collection is the event generated by that button, and then the user moved the slider, so the associated event is the next item in the collection, and so on and so on.
+So, if when the app stated, the user clicked on button X the first item in this collection would be the event generated by that button, and then, if the user moved a slider, the associated event would be the next item in the collection, and so on and so on.

 Second, remind yourself that the `combining function` of a `reduce` takes two parameters: (1) the current state of the reduction and (2) the next collection member to fold in.

 Then notice that  handlers take two parameters too:  (1) the current state (2) the next item to fold in.
-Same as a `combining function`.
+Same as a `combining function` in a `reduce`.

-So, at any point in time, the value in `app-db` can be viewed as the result of performing a `reduce` over the entire `collection` of events dispatched in the app up until that time.
+So now we can introduce the new mental model:  at any point in time, the value in `app-db` is the result of performing a `reduce` over the entire `collection` of events dispatched in the app up until that time.
 The combining function for this reduce is the set of handlers.

 `app-db` is the place where this imagined `reduce` stores its running total.

-### Everything Is Derived Data
+### Derived Data, Everywhere, flowing

 Have you watched that StrangeLoop presentation yet?
 I hope so.
 Database as a stream, right?

-It is almost as if `app-db` is a materialised view, produced from some initial state and a stream of incoming events.
-Like a "replica node" in  database cluster being sent change after change by the "cluster leader".
-It had an initial state, and then it updates in response to a flow of updates.

-Except of course, this `app-db` is itself regarded as  entire "view" flow from `app-db` to components, etc, reaseries accepting a stream of events
+If you have then you might twig to the idea that `app-db` is really a derived value (of the reduce mentioned above).

+And yet, it acts as the authoritative source of state in the app.
+And yet, it isn't, it is simply a piece of derived state.
+And yet it is the source.
+Its a loop.
+Derived data is flowing around the loop, reactivity, through pure functions.

+Derived values, all the way down, forever.
+Your insiders T-shirt will be arriving soon - it will feature turtles and [xkcd](http://xkcd.com/1416/).
+We're just working on the hilarious caption bit.
+Open a repo issue, with a suggestion.

+Back to the pragmatic world ...

+### Logging User Actions

+All you need to do is log the sent events.
+That tells you everything about what the user is doing.
+When they get an error, just

 ### Talking To A Server